mizztgc/infinitas-for-linux/README.md

 Q: There's a (1-0) error on the launcher.
 What does that indicate?

 A: That error indicates you either started the launcher with no launch key, an invalid launch key, or one that has already been used.
 Refresh the e-amusement page in your browser to generate a new one.
 Remember that these keys can only be used ONCE.

-Q: I have no sound!

-A: ~~The game process is probably trying to run at a sample rate of 48kHz, which is the reason for having no sound.
-You can confirm this by running the command `pactl list sink-inputs`, and checking `node.rate` to see if it reports a value of `1/48000`.
-In order to have the game output audio, set your sample rate within PipeWire to 44.1kHz.
-This script will automatically do that for you, *but it may not work all the time*.~~ Run `winecfg` within `~/.local/share/infinitas`, navigate to "Audio", and then set the default option for **Output device:** to `infinitas`.
-It's highly recommended that you do this when the actual launcher is opened.